Podcast: Download

 But the problems begin with how so many people confuse the term “photographic memory” with a completely different concept called eidetic memory.

-Another problem is the validity of the available research.
+Another problem with this term is the validity of the available research.

-Frankly, most scientific material about people being able to look at information, take a mental snapshot and recall something perfectly has not been well evidenced.
+Frankly, most scientific material about people looking at information once, taking a mental snapshot and recalling something perfectly has not been well evidenced.

 Not only that, but if you think about it, no sane person would even want to be able to recall everything in such perfect detail.